 Estonia is a wonderful country with an eventful past.

 The capital Tallinn's historic centre, is a UNESCO World Heritage Site, rich in medieval and recent history.
 Although the country became independent in 1920, Estonia was under the authority of Russia and occupied by Germany during the Second World War.
 It was not until 1991 that it was completely independent.

-All of this colourful past can be seen in the streets of Tallinn, so read why you should visit this charming city.
+All of this colourful past can be seen in the streets of this charming city, so read why to visit Tallinn.

 Its old town is stunningly beautiful, with its Gothic towers and some of the best preserved medieval architecture in northern Europe.
 Enjoy fantastic views of the city if you fancy a climb up the 258 steps of the St. Olaf’s tower and avoid the queues by going very early in the day and not at weekends.